The Best of Nelly Furtado: Critical reception

 Stephen Thomas Erlewine of AllMusic gave the album a four out of five star rating, noting the variety on the album and commended that "Not one of Nelly Furtado’s albums sounds like the one that came before", calling it an "admirable trait".
 Slant Magazine called Furtado "one of pop music's most eclectic artists" and wrote that "the set also positions Furtado as one of the absolute finest singles artists of her generation."

 Scott Kara from The New Zealand Herald saw the release as being for the fans.

 Promotion

 On 26 August 2010 at the "Orange Warsaw Festival" in Poland, Furtado debuted two previously unreleased songs, "Night Is Young" and "Girlfriend in the City".

 Commercial performance

 The album charted only in European territories for solely one week, while lasting two in Switzerland, debuting at 100 and peaking at 29.
-The album is certified gold in Poland and in the UK.
+The album is certified gold in Germany, Poland and the UK.